-Arthur Yuan has over 17 years of experience in intellectual property law, allowing him to provide cost-effective methods and a holistic approach simultaneously in order to achieve the client’s objectives.
-As native speaker of Mandarin Chinese and a registered US patent lawyer, he understands and is able to handle IP protection matters at an international level.
-He advises both domestic and foreign clients in a wide range of matters, from strategic patent and trademark prosecution to counseling on international corporations doing business in the U.S., China and Taiwan while leveraging intellectual property assets.
+Arthur Yuan has nearly 20 years of experience in all aspects of intellectual property law, allowing him to provide cost-effective methods and a holistic approach simultaneously in order to achieve the client’s objectives.
+As both a native speaker of Mandarin Chinese and a registered U.S. patent lawyer, he understands and is able to handle IP protection matters at an international level.
+He advises both domestic and foreign clients in a wide range of matters, from strategic patent and trademark prosecution to counseling international corporations doing business in the U.S., China and Taiwan and leveraging their IP assets.

 Arthur is experienced in resolving patent and trademark disputes.
-For example, he defended a patent of a U.S. subsidiary of a Taiwan-based corporation in an ex parte reexamination proceeding before the U.S. Patent and Trademark Office (USPTO).
+Of note, he defended a patent of a U.S. subsidiary of a Taiwan-based corporation in an ex parte reexamination proceeding before the U.S. Patent and Trademark Office (USPTO).
 The patent, after surviving the reexamination, led to a very favorable licensing deal against a major competitor.
-In another trademark dispute, he successfully defended the same client against a trademark infringement allegation from an accuser (a Fortune 200 corporation) by using a prior patent of the accuser that specifically indicated that the trademark possesses a utilitarian function.
+In another trademark dispute, Arthur successfully defended the same client against a trademark infringement allegation from an accuser (a Fortune 200 corporation) by using a prior patent of the accuser that specifically indicated that the trademark possesses a utilitarian function.

 Arthur is also versed in covered business method proceedings before the Patent Trial and Appeal Board (PTAB) and trademark protection.
 He has advised international clients on trademark issues, especially dealing with countries that use some form of Chinese characters (e.g., China, Hong Kong, Japan, Macao, Singapore and Taiwan).